LalaIAm/tarot-cline/memory-bank/activeContext.md

 - The value of SCSS for creating a maintainable styling system
 - The benefit of setting up a proper project structure early on
 - The importance of addressing technical debt (SCSS deprecation warnings) early
+- The advantages of using Supabase for authentication and database needs, providing built-in security with Row Level Security (RLS) and real-time capabilities

 This active context document will be regularly updated as the project evolves, with particular attention to current focus, recent changes, and next steps to ensure continuity between development sessions.